Americans disembark from virus-hit cruise; China says new cases slow

 On board the Diamond Princess, American passenger Matthew Smith posted a photo on Twitter showing a fleet of coaches parked on the shore to transport U.S. nationals.
 American officials in hazmat suits and face masks had visited his room to check if he would disembark.
 He said he wanted to stay.

-The ship, owned by Carnival Corp., has been held in the Japanese port of Yokohama with 3,700 passengers and crew on board.
+The ship, owned by Carnival Corp., has been held in the Japanese port of Yokohama.
 Those with the disease have been taken to hospital in Japan and no one from the ship has died.
 Around half of the guests onboard are from Japan.

 Countries that have announced plans to fly their citizens home from the ship say they will take them only if they are symptom-free, and quarantine them on arrival.